 Physical Therapy Scholarships and Grants

-While your pay in a physical therapy or physical therapy assisting career will be excellent, you’ll still need to find ways to pay for your education.
+While your pay in a physical therapy or physical therapy assisting career will be excellent, you’ll still need to find ways to pay for your education, especially in the early stages.

 Applying for Grants through the FAFSA